medieval-music/website/index.md

 ---
-title: Institute of Mediaeval Music
+title: The Institute of Mediaeval Music
 layout: homepage
 # Credit for the image on the homepage
 image_credit: Photograph courtesy of Wilfrid Laurier University Archives.